Champagne Taittinger - Brut Cuvée Prestige avec étui

 Nose

-Very expressive and open, both fruity and brioche-like, with aromas of peach, white flowers (hawthorn, acacia), and vanilla bean.
+Very expressive and open, with notes of both fruit and brioche, along with aromas of peach, white flowers (hawthorn, acacia), and vanilla bean

-Lively and fresh attack.
-Delicate flavors of fruit and honey.
+A crisp, fresh attack.
+Delicate notes of fruit and honey

 Serve